Samuel-2626/django-lang/article.md

 }
 ```

-The setting defines the available languages, en and es, for `django-parler`.
-You specify the default language `en` and indicate that `django-parler` should not hide untranslated content.
+You defined the available languages (English, French, Spanish) for `django-parler`.
+You also specify English to be the default language and finally indicate that `django-parler` should not hide untranslated content.

 **django_parler** provides a TranslatableModel model class and a TranslatedFields wrapper to translate model fields.